DesyncTheThird/corne-keymap/readme.md

 >
 >` a [Shift] [Magic] [Release shift] ` produces `a A`.

-Alpha keys pressed while the control modifier is active are not tracked:
+Any keys pressed while the control modifier is active are not tracked:

 > `a [CTRL] b [Release CTRL] [Magic]` produces `a ^b a`.

-`Backspace` reverts the tracked key to the previous distinct key:
+`Backspace` reverts the tracked key to the previous key:

 > `a b c [Rep]` produces `a b c c` (`Rep` returns `c`);
 >
 > `a b c [BSPC] [Rep]` produces `a b b` (`Rep` returns previous tracked key `b`).

+Note that this feature only tracks one key into the past.

 For longer dynamic outputs, (e.g. `W -> WITH`) there is also a short window (default 500ms) in which `Backspace` will delete the entire magic output (i.e. `WITH -> W` rather than `WITH -> WIT`).
 Pressing any other key will instantly close this window.

-After a short duration (default 1000ms) of no keyboard input, both dynamic keys will reset to the `Non-alpha` state, i.e., `OSM Shift`/`THE`.
+After a short duration (default 1000ms) of no keyboard input , both dynamic keys will reset to the `Non-alpha` state, i.e., `OSM Shift`/`THE`.

+After longer `Magic` outputs, i.e. those that commonly end words, the `Rep` key will output `Space` to avoid SFBs on the left thumb for word breaks.

 On QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.